john-osullivan/groupbot/README.md

 # Welcome
-This is Bond, an online group organization platform being developed by John O'Sullivan and Harry Bleyan (not that we don't welcome help!).
-In a sentence, it lets people bond into *Groups* which have *Members*.
+This is GroupBot, an online group organization platform being developed by John O'Sullivan and Harry Bleyan.
+In a sentence, it lets people join into *Groups* as *Members*.
 These *Members* have *Roles*.
 These *Roles* let them create and manage *Events*, give and receive *Tasks*, and contribute to the Role's *InfoPage*.
 Groups can also *Bond* to other Groups, letting them share InfoPages and choose *Representatives* for each other's Groups.

 Additionally, the platform is going to be expanded to support Discussions and Meetings.
 In general, it will be expanded to support many more things -- the idea is in FLUX.